ConductionNL/conduction-theme/README.md

 - **Version 1**

+  - 1.0.24:
+    - Updated page tokens in all themes.
+    - Updated list tokens in all themes.
+    - Updated table tokens in all themes.
+    - Updated card tokens in all themes.
   - 1.0.23: Added Epe theme.
   - 1.0.22: Updated footer and header logo's for xxllnc, Leiden and Dinkelland themes.
   - 1.0.21: